-Request for Proposal (RFP), Request for Quotations (RFQ), Request for Bid (RFB)
+Request for Proposal (RFP) and Formal Invitation to Bid (ITB)

-Request for proposals, quotations and bids are formal written solicitations for a service or commodity which outline the specific bidding process and contract terms.
-Typically, these formal bids are issued for the purchase of commodities and services greater than \$100,000, but may be used for purchases under this threshold.
+Request for proposals and formal invitation to bids are formal written solicitations for a service or commodity, which outline the specific bidding process and contract terms.
+Typically, these formal bids are issued for the purchase of commodities and services greater than \$100,000, but may be used for procurements under this threshold.
 These solicitations include precise specifications and requirements that each bidding vendor must meet in order to be considered for the contract.
-All vendors submitting a response to the solicitation must do so in the manner depicted in the RFP/RFQ/RFB.
-Usually this includes exact due dates, possible mandatory prebid conference meetings and how the response is formatted.
+All vendors submitting a response to the solicitation must do so in the manner depicted in the RFP/ITB.
+Usually this includes exact due dates, possible mandatory pre-bid conference meetings and how the response is formatted.
 Further information about responding to formal bids is provided in the "Accessing Bids and Submitted Responses" section.

-State of Qualifications
+Statement of Qualifications

 Statement of qualifications are used to establish a qualified list of vendors to perform a specific service or to provide a complex product such as software.
 The San Bernardino County Purchasing Department often utilizes this solicitation method for capital improvement and public works projects.
-Statement of qualifications are similar to formal written bids (RFP/RFQ/RFB) by requiring each bidding vendor to meet specific requirements and respond to the bid in exact accordance to the request of qualifications in order to be considered for the contract.
+Statement of qualifications are similar to formal written bids (RFP/ITB) by requiring each bidding vendor to meet specific requirements and respond to the bid in exact accordance to the statement of qualifications in order to be considered for the contract.